Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrReplicationProtectedItem** cmdlet gets the properties of Azure Site Recovery Protected Items.
+The **Get-AzureRmRecoveryServicesAsrReplicationProtectedItem** cmdlet gets the properties of all or the specified ASR replication protected item from the specified ASR protection container.

 ## EXAMPLES